superdevgit/MobileRPG/README.md

 ## Contributors

-- Preston Wong – [My Website](https://prestonwong7.github.io) – prestonwong7@gmail.com - Main developer, wrote and debugged most of the code of MobileRPG, designed some of the maps
+- Preston Wong – [My Github](https://github.com/mantadreamer) – mantadreamer07@gmail.com - Main developer, wrote and debugged most of the code of MobileRPG, designed some of the maps
-- [Peter Kim](https://github.com/peterkim0226) - Made it compatabile on iOS and Android and debugging
-- [Ken Le](https://github.com/kenle123) - Creating beautiful tiled maps and music selection
-- [Daniel Estrada](https://github.com/DanielEstrada1) - Created main menu and made settings functional
-- [Eli Ramos](https://github.com/elijahramos) - Created main menu and made settings functional

 ***This game uses music from Zelda, Your Lie In April, Boku no Hero Academia, Naruto, and more***